bigdata4mobility/bigdata4mobility.github.io/datapage_geolife.md

 ### 2.2 Inter-day Temporal Occupancy

-**Description**: Inter-day temporal occupancy measures the number of days within a time period (e.g., 6 months or one year) during which a device was observed at least once (in the day).
+**Description**: Inter-day temporal occupancy measures the number of days within a time period (e.g., 6 months, one year, or the time period covered by the dataset) during which a device was observed at least once (in the day).
 This measure is to capture the data sparsity across different days within a time period.
 The GeoLife data was collected from April 2007 to August 2012 (total 1980 days), thus the inter-day occupancy we calculated for the whole study period (all years) are out of the total 1980 days, for 2007 and 2012 it is out of a partial year for 2007 (275 days) and 2012 (244 days), and for the other years (2008-2011), it is out of full one year.

 | Figure | Figure |
 |--------|--------|